Chicken Broccoli Rice Casserole

 Instructions

 - Note: This recipe is designed to allow you to prepare all of the casserole ingredients in one pot before transferring to a casserole dish for baking.
 Before you begin, refer to your rice package for the amount of liquid (we'll use chicken broth) and cooking time.
-If preferred, cook the rice separately and skip the broth ingredient.
-You'll need 3 + 3/4 cups of cooked rice to combine with the other casserole ingredients.
-I use white long grain rice and the cooking times below work perfectly.
+I use white long grain rice and the cooking time/liquid amount below works perfectly.

 - Cut chicken into bite-sized pieces and season with Italian seasoning and desired amount of salt and pepper.